Skip to Main Content

 How does a V.O.L.
 Journals partnership work?

-The Scholars’ Collaborative in the UT Libraries provides expertise and services to support journal publishers.
+The UT Libraries provides expertise and services to support journal publishers.
 We provide a platform for journal publishing, mint DOIs, offer guidance on journal indexing, lead consultations related to best practices in journal publishing as outlined by the Committee on Publication Ethics, and partner with editors and publishers in numerous other ways.
 V.O.L.
 Journals is not a publisher, but partners with publishers to improve their visibility and sustain their operations.

 Who can use V.O.L.
 Journals?